keptn/keptn.github.io/CONTRIBUTING.md

 7. Your PR should be reviewed within a few days.
 Watch for any comments that may be added by reviewers and implement or respond to the recommended changes as soon as possible.

-   * If a reviewer makes a github suggestion and you agree with the change, just click "Accept this change" to create a commit for that modification.
-You can also group several suggestions into a single commit using the github tools.
+   * If a reviewer makes a GitHub suggestion and you agree with the change, just click "Accept this change" to create a commit for that modification.
+You can also group several suggestions into a single commit using the GitHub tools.
-   * You can make other changes using the github editor or you can work in your local branch to make modifications.
+   * You can make other changes using the GitHub editor or you can work in your local branch to make modifications.

-      * If changes have been made using the github editor, you will need to do a `git pull` request to pull those commits back to your local branch before you push the new changes.
+      * If changes have been made using the GitHub editor, you will need to do a `git pull` request to pull those commits back to your local branch before you push the new changes.
       * After modifying the local source, issue the `git add .`, `git commit`, and `git push` commands to push your changes to github.

 8. When your PR has the appropriate approvals, it will be merged and the revised content should be published on the web site within a few minutes.